MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/7.1/apic_mfpf.md

 This tutorial will cover how to create an API using IBM  API Connect and how to expose it to your Mobile Application using MobileFirst Platform Foundation.

 For this we will create a Model and a Data Source using a IBM API Connect and expose it to mobile applications via a MobileFirst HTTP Adapter.
-This way allowing you to expose safely your APIs to the Mobile Environment.

 ### References:
-This page will explore some knowledge that is already explained at the pages:
+This page will explore some knowledge that is explained with more details at the following pages:

 * [JavaScript HTTP Adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/7.1/server-side-development/javascript-adapters/js-http-adapter/)
 * [API Connect 5.0](http://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/mapfiles/ic_home.html)